-Channel your inner free spirit with this easy crochet boho purse made from two fun circles.
+Channel your inner free spirit with this easy crochet circle purse made from two identical circles.
 Get the free pattern below or purchase the ad-free, printable PDF with stitch chart here.

 This crochet boho purse is part of a collaboration with my friends at Lion Brand yarn.
 This post contains affiliate links.